bezverec/tif2jp2/README.md

 - The crate depends on:

-`openjpeg-sys, tiff, walkdir, clap, anyhow, libc`
+`openjpeg-sys, tiff, walkdir, which, clap, anyhow, libc, rayon, thiserror`

 The program is an FFI wrapper around OpenJPEG for encoding, but it handles TIFF parsing, metadata mapping (DPI/ICC/XMP), and planar upload itself.